The complete beginners guide to how do I teach my dog a recall?

 Recall Failure Protocol

-A key thing many dog trainers who teach recall training don’t teach is to have a recall failure protocol in place.
+A key thing many dog trainers who teach recall training forget is to have a recall failure protocol in place.

 To give you an example of why I think having a recall failure plan in place essential.
-My Bronze, Silver and Gold syllabus all have recall as a test.
-You can actually fail the first recall part if you implement correctly the Recall Failure Protocol.
+My Bronze, Silver and Gold syllabus all have recall as a test and you can actually still fail the first recall part but achieve success by correctly implementing the Recall Failure Protocol.

 The success of a recall is not the ones which work, but turning around the one that could have failed!!

 Recall Training Equipment